 The national curriculum for mathematics aims that all children:

 At West Twyford we have adopted the Singapore Maths approach to teaching and embedding the above knowledge and skills.

-The Singapore method of teaching mathematics develops pupils' mathematical skills and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.
+The Singapore method of teaching mathematics develops children's mathematical skills and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.

 The CPA Approach

-One of the key learning principles behind the Singapore maths textbooks is the concrete- pictorial- abstract approach, often referred to as the CPA approach.
-The concrete-pictorial-abstract approach, based on research by psychologist Jerome Bruner, suggests that there are three steps (or representations) necessary for pupils to develop understanding of a concept.
+One of the key learning principles behind the Singapore maths approach is the concrete/pictorial/abstract approach, often referred to as the CPA.
+The CPA approach, based on research by psychologist Jerome Bruner, suggests that there are three steps (or representations) necessary for children to develop understanding of a concept.
 Reinforcement is achieved by going back and forth between these representations.

-The symbolic stage – a pupil is now capable of representing problems by using mathematical notation, for example: 12 ÷ 2 = 6
+Children are now capable of representing problems by using formal mathematical notation, for example:

 Every new concept is introduced using this approach, from the foundation stage through to Year 6.